travetto/travetto/module/config/README.md

 }
 ```

-And the corresponding config file
+And the corresponding config file:

 ```yaml
 database: